How Do I Know if My Phone’s Charger Port is Damaged?

 Faulty Phone Charging Cable

-A damaged cable is one of the most common reasons behind charging issues as they are flimsy and often get carried around with us, leading to lots of opportunities for stress.
+A damaged USB charging cable is one of the most common reasons behind charging issues as they are flimsy and often get carried around with us, leading to lots of opportunities for stress.
 Experiment with a brand new cable to see if a broken one was causing your charging problems.

 Faulty Phone Charger Adapter